You need to pay tax on your rental income if you rent out a property in the UK.

 If your application is approved, HMRC will tell your letting agent or tenant not to deduct tax from your rent and you’ll need to declare your income in your Self Assessment tax return.

-HMRC will not approve your application if your taxes aren’t up to date, for example you’re late with your tax returns or payments.
+HMRC will not approve your application if your taxes are not up to date, for example you’re late with your tax returns or payments.

 Get your rent with tax deducted